 Be wary of generic websites, call directories, or websites offering treatment placement.
 Many of these make referrals based on business relationships instead of a patient’s best interest.
-Be wary if the person you talk with will not provide direct contact information for a facility or claims to represent a network of providers.
+Be wary if the person you talk with will not provide direct contact information for a facility or claim to represent a network of providers.

 Be wary of providers that talk in general terms about programming, or provide big concept ideas about recovery without specific information.

-If a provider offers free travel, no-out of pocket cost, help to obtain insurance, or any other substantive gift or incentive, this is a sign of potential insurance fraud and may be an illegal inducement.
+If a provider offers free travel, no-out of pocket cost, help to obtain insurance, or any other substantive gift or incentive, this is a sign of potential insurance fraud and maybe an illegal inducement.